 -

 Limit traffic between sites to only required subnets, and enforce strict firewall rules.
-Best vpn extension for edge free
+How to disable proxy settings in microsoft edge 2026

 -